ChristopherJFoster/webdb-i-challenge/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

 update Customers
-set PostalCode='11122'
+set PostalCode = 11122
-where CustomerID=92;
+where CustomerID = 92;

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

-select Customers.CustomerName as [Customer Name], Orders.\* from Orders inner join Customers on Orders.CustomerID=Customers.CustomerID order by [Customer Name]
+select Customers.CustomerName as [Customer Name], Orders.\* from Orders inner join Customers on Orders.CustomerID = Customers.CustomerID order by [Customer Name]

 # (or, dependending on one's interpretation of the instructions:)